 Several companies offer food and wine tours of downtown Napa.
 You can also opt for an historic kayak tour along the Napa River.
 Oenotri, Morimoto, and Allegria are three excellent food options to choose from, however there are countless opportunities for tasty meals in Napa.

 Keep in mind that downtown Napa will have more tourists than Sonoma, which is worth noting when trying to determine if you want to spend more time in Napa or Sonoma.

-It’s larger, offers more commercial wineries, and lodging therefore usually sees more tourists each year.
+It’s larger and offers more commercial wineries and lodging, therefore, usually sees more tourists each year.
 However, if you have a morning, afternoon, or evening to spend in the area, you won’t regret it.

-Throughout Napa Valley you’ll find an assortment of wineries with a range of specialties.
-Mumm is renowned for their sparkling wines and an excellent first stop while tasting in Napa Valley.
+Throughout Napa Valley, you’ll find an assortment of wineries with a range of specialties.
+Mumm is located near Rutherford and is renowned for their sparkling wines and an excellent first stop while tasting in Napa Valley.

 The tasting patio at Mumm overlooks vines backdropped by lush green hills.
-It’s quiet, quaint, and a peaceful destination to begin your wine tasting excursion.
+It’s quiet, quaint, and a peaceful destination to begin your wine tasting in Napa Valley.
 Make sure to book your reservation in advance.

 Upon arrival, you’ll select which flight of wines to taste.
 At Mumm, you’ll sample the winery’s flagship wines as well as some of Napa Valley’s best sparkling wine.